-- On the control node: - You are using Ansible version 2.14 or later. - The system is running on RHEL 9.3 or later. - You have installed the ansible-freeipa package. - You have created an Ansible inventory file with the fully-qualified domain name (FQDN) of the IdM server in the ~/MyPlaybooks/ directory. - You have stored your ipaadmin_password in the secret.yml Ansible vault. - On the managed node: - The system is running on RHEL 7.6 or later.
+- On the control node: - You are using Ansible version 2.14 or later. - The system is running on RHEL 8.9 or later. - You have installed the ansible-freeipa package. - You have created an Ansible inventory file with the fully-qualified domain name (FQDN) of the IdM server in the ~/MyPlaybooks/ directory.
+In this example, the FQDN is server123.idm.example.com. - You have stored your ipaadmin_password in the secret.yml Ansible vault. - On the managed node: - The system is running on RHEL 7.6 or later.